Tillerson: US to respond to Russia's ouster of diplomats

 Secretary of State Rex Tillerson said Sunday the U.S. will respond by Sept.
 1 to Russia’s move to make a major cut in American diplomatic staff in response to former President Barack Obama’s decision to expel Russian diplomats for Moscow’s meddling in the 2016 presidential election.

-Tillerson, speaking to reporters during a regional security summit in the Philippines, said he told Russian Foreign Minister Sergey Lavrow of the deadline when the two met Sunday.
+Tillerson, speaking to reporters during a regional security summit in the Philippines, said he told Russian Foreign Minister Sergey Lavrov of the deadline when the two met Sunday.
 Tillerson said he told Lavrov that the U.S. still hasn't decided how it will respond.
 He added that he asked Lavrov "several clarifying questions" about the act of Russian retaliation.

 Russia announced it would force the U.S. to cut its embassy and consulate staff in Russia by 755 people, sparking confusion because the U.S. is believed to have fewer than 755 U.S. employees in Russia.